 - Ask employees what information they need, then get it for them.
 Be ready to create systems so that your team can access the information, resources or contacts they need or want—including any relevant financial information for your project.
 Using a cloud-based project planning software will help with this, too.

 - Respond positively to honesty.
 When people tell truths, even ones you don’t welcome, thank them.
-If appropriate, give them credit in your work group so their honesty is viewed as a benefit for the whole team.
+If appropriate, give them credit in your workgroup so their honesty is viewed as a benefit for the whole team.
 If a team member is having a problem with his job, work with that person to find a solution.

 - Socialize with co-workers.
 Team events as simple as going to lunch together can help break down barriers.
 If you’re trying to build a community, taking the time to learn about a co-worker’s family, work history and personal passions can build trust that’s needed for more transparent interactions.
 Plus, it will probably be fun for everyone.

-These steps might not be easy, and they take courage, as fellow LiquidPlanner blogger Andy Makar pointed out in in Why Transparency Matters and How to Make It Happen.
-Andy writes: “As any experienced PM will tell you, it’s part of the job to portray a realistic picture of what’s going on.”
+These steps might not be easy, and they take courage, as fellow LiquidPlanner blogger Andy Makar pointed out in Why Transparency Matters and How to Make It Happen.
+Andy writes: “As an experienced PM will tell you, it’s part of the job to portray a realistic picture of what’s going on.”